Whiteout-Projects/WG/README.md

 # Chief Gear Simulator

-Welcome to **Chief Gear Simulator**, a simple yet powerful web-based tool created by [Leo](https://github.com/leo-ilys) to help you simulate gear upgrades, calculate total material usage, and plan efficiently based on your in-game progress in **Whiteout Survival**.
+Welcome to **Chief Gear Simulator**, a simple yet powerful web-based tool to help you simulate gear upgrades, calculate total material usage, and plan efficiently based on your in-game progress in **Whiteout Survival**.

 🎯 **Purpose**
 This simulator is designed purely for planning and calculation.
 It helps you understand how many materials you’ll need to upgrade your gear to the maximum level — **not for cheating or illegal activity**.